tarantool/doc/sphinx/book/box/vinyl_diff.rst

     All of these differences have been noted elsewhere in sentences that begin with the words "Note re storage engine: vinyl".

-    With memtx, the maximum number of indexes per space is 128. |br|
-    With vinyl, the maximum is 1, that is, only primary indexes are supported.
-    Since primary indexes are always unique, it follows that vinyl indexes must be unique.

     With memtx, the index type can be TREE or HASH or RTREE or BITSET. |br|
     With vinyl, the only index type is TREE.